 Tuesday, July 13th, 2021 @ 1:19pm

-My number one way for properly creating that efficient air exchange is by installing a heat recovery ventilator, or even better, an energy recovery ventilator.
+My number one way for properly creating an efficient air exchange is by installing a heat recovery ventilator, or even better, an energy recovery ventilator.

 The fresh air passes through a heat exchange core before it is distributed throughout your home.
 That core transfers heat from the outgoing stream of air to the incoming stream.
 This creates an efficient heat exchange that reduces the energy necessary to warm the replacement air to a comfortable temperature.

 Some builders choose to install HRVs in their homes to complement airtightness in new homes.

 The Benefits of an HRV

-When it’s running well, your HRV can recover up to 80 percent of the heat from the outgoing – which can go a long way to reducing your ventilation and space heating costs.
+- When it’s running well, your HRV can recover up to 80 percent of the heat from the outgoing.
+This can can go a long way towards reducing your ventilation and space heating costs.
 Now that’s smart.

 Photo of a HRV from Holmes Approved Homes builder RDC Fine Homes.

-Some HRVs have a humidistat which should be installed in a central spot in the house.
+Some HRVs have a humidistat.
+I recommend installing it in a central spot in the house.